idanode/Guidelines/README.md

 ## `eval()`

 `eval` is evil. :rage: Do not use it.
-However Please use it in some test files and in places where Please have to execute the JavaScript code provided by the user.
+However Please use it in some test files and in places where you have to execute the JavaScript code provided by the user.

 For converting strings to JSON, use `JSON.parse(strObj)`.